-Saying that the saw performs well, you shouldn’t have problems resawing 2×4’s or hardwood if you take your time.
+Saying that the saw performs well, you shouldn’t have problems resawing 2x4s or hardwood if you take your time.

 The setup is minimal, but make sure you set it up correctly, though.
 It is not difficult if you follow the right process found here.

-Saw seems solid and well built.
+The saw seems solid and well-built.
 You have access to the wheels with a turn of the knob and the.
 The guide fence is acceptable and easy to set and lock down.
-To minimize drifting, draw a line, and watch it while cutting.
+To minimize drift, draw a line, and watch it while cutting.

 Like other budget tools, this one has some drawbacks pointed out by users.
 First of all, the miter gauge is kind of flimsy and cheap.
 No surprise there.
 Most other models don’t even come with one.

-Other users reported the table not being completely flat and has a tiny amount of wobble, which could be problematic.
+Other users reported the table not being completely flat and having a tiny amount of wobble, which could be problematic.